satishbabariya/deploy2docker/README.md

 # deploy 2 docker
-Deploy to Remote Docker using SSH
+Deploy to Remote Docker using SSH [Initial Draft!]